 Warning: Conspiracy Theory!

-Since the 1950’s, the amount of food coloring in our US foods has increased by 5 times.
+Since the 1950s, the amount of food coloring in our US foods has increased by 5 times.
 5 TIMES!
 That’s crazy.
 Want to hear something even more annoying?
 Companies such as Kraft, Coca-cola, Walmart, and Mars have taken artificial coloring out of the products that they produce for the U.K., but have done nothing to change their products for America.
 Why?
 Because European countries have banned food dyes.
 A perfect example would be Fruit Loops, which have all 4 dyes that have been banned in Europe.
 Still, Fruit Loops are exactly the same for us Americans.
 I would love to see some statistics on hyperactivity and ADHD over there compared to here.
 Hmm.
 Most of the brightly colored snacks like Doritos, Skittles, and Mac and cheese are pretty obvious.
 But, even “healthy” snacks often contain food dyes.
 So that means that parents who are trying to feed their kids common “healthy snacks” are actually unintentionally giving them food dyes.
-Even Yoplait yogurt and fiber one bars are guilty of it.
-Oh, did I mention that many of the countries whose government banned food dyes also have governments which provide health care?
+Even Yoplait yogurt and FiberOne bars are guilty of it.
+Oh, did I mention that many of the countries whose government banned food dyes also have governments that provide healthcare?
 So, the European government stands to lose money if their people get sick from food dyes.
 The U.S. Government actually makes money when Americans are sick.
 Hmm again.

 Feingold was an allergist.
-He detected that these “hidden” food allergies were causing kids to have poor behavior and attention, sleep patterns and more.
+He detected that these “hidden” food allergies were causing kids to have poor behavior and attention, sleep patterns, and more.
 When you think about how many children have severe allergies nowadays compared to twenty years ago, it only makes sense!
 Something has changed to cause this.
 Why are kids so prone to allergies?
 And if they are an “allergy-sensitive” kid, could something simple like food dyes be impacting their health without your knowledge?

 I hope this blog was an eye-opener for many parents.
 It certainly was for me!
 I’m thinking that if I want to stick with my own personal resolution of being healthier and eating less processed, artificial foods, I need to re-vamp my pantry!
 Sorry for my random theories but when you blog, your thoughts are said out loud!
-Again, this post is only meant to get your thinking.
+Again, this post is only meant to get you thinking.
 If you have legitimate concerns for your child’s health, make an appointment to speak with your family doctor or allergist.

-Armstrong, Thomas, Phd.
+Armstrong, Thomas, PhD.
 (1997).
 The Myth of the ADD Child.
 New York, NY: Penguin Putnam.